 Check out my Fierce Grace teacher profile.

 I do my best to keep fit and stay active.
 I practice hot yoga 3-6 times per week and try to throw in some cardio/HIIT a couple of times per week.
+Recently I’ve been getting in to pilates, barre and resistance barre again, which I’m loving!

-I was paleo for a year, but am reducing my animal product intake.
+I was paleo for a year, but am currently reducing my animal product intake.
 I'm not into grains (so kinda paleo) and love fish and poultry, but know the meat/fishing industries are wreaking havoc on our environment.
 Basically I'm a torn hot mess at the moment, but mostly plant based vegan that cheats once in a while.

 I'm always up for an adventure.
 My current goal is to try to explore a new city once a month.
 Whether it be exotic and a 5 hour flight away or a short bus ride, adventures abound!